-A report screened as an immediate must be faxed to the county where the child resides at the time of the report.
+Reports Creating a Conflict of Interest for the Agency and, if accepted, determine the assessment track and response time UNLESS the information provided in the report is urgent and requires an immediate response by the agency receiving the report.
 Verbal notification must also be made informing the county of the child's location and that initiation has begun by the county receiving the report.
 See "Conflict of Interest" in Cross Function Topics in the NC Child Welfare manual for further information regarding a county child welfare services agency's responsibility when there is a conflict of interest.